A critical look at the vibrational model for ^{92}Pd and comparison with ^{48}Cr: Results

 \section{Results}

-We present results in Table 1 of calculations with the Antoine program \cite{Bran2} using the JUN45 interaction \cite{JUN} in Table 1.
-In the second column we present the calculated energies of the even $I$ states up to $I=14^{+}$.
+We present results in Table \ref{tab1} of calculations with the Antoine program \cite{4} using the JUN45 interaction \cite{5}.
+In the second column we present the calculated energies of the even $I$ states up to $I = 14^{+}$.
 This is followed by static quadrupole moments and B(E2)'s.
 We then present results in the third column for what we call T0JUN45.
-Here we have the same $T=1$ two-body matrix elements as JUN45 but we set the $T=0$ two-body matrix elements to zero.
-We then notice that the energies in the third column seem roughly shifted for those of the full calculation.
-So we create a fourth column where we subtract a constant from all $J$'s in the third column so that the energy of the lowest $2^{+}$ state is the same as for the full interaction result.
-Lastly, we show the experimental results of Cederwall et al. \cite{Bohr}.
+Here we have the same $T = 1$ two-body matrix elements as JUN45 but we set the $T = 0$ two-body matrix elements to zero.
+This turning on and off was previously done for $^{44}$Ti in 2001 by Robinson and Zamick \cite{29}.
+In the last columns we show the experimental results of Cederrwall et al.\cite{1}.

-We note that the near ``equal spacing'' that was found experimentally up to $J=6^{+}$, extends much further in the shell model calculation.
-For example, at $J=14^{+}$ the calculated energy 5.336 MeV should be compared with $7*\text{E}(2)=5.881$ MeV.
+We note that the near ``equal spacing'' that was found experimentally up to $J = 6^{+}$, extends much further in the shell model calculation.
+For example, at $J = 14^{+}$ the calculated energy 5.336 MeV should be compared with 7E(2) = 5.881 MeV.

-If we next consider the down-shifted results (where we subtract $1.2924-.8402=0.4522$ MeV form the T0JUN45 results) we see that the results of most of the levels match fairly well the results of the full shell model calculation.
-Of course that the energies of the lowest $2^{+}$ states are the same for the full and shifted calculations.
-The energy of the $14^{+}$ states--full and shifted are respectively 5.3359 and 5.91 MeV.
-These are not exactly the same but it seems to us one cannot, with much certainty, say that there is strong evidence of $T=0$ pairing.
+In the second column of numbers in Table \ref{tab1} we have T0JUN45 in which the $T=0$ matrix elements of JUN45 have been set to zero.
+Note that this has already been addressed by Cederwal et al. They noted that the energy gaps with the full JUN45 interaction were smaller than those with T0JUN45.
+This is also shown here in Fig \ref{fig0}.
+This is qualitatively opposite as to what was obtained in reference \cite{29} and as we will soon see for $^{48}$Cr.

-The singular result within the spectra that could be viewed as substantially different between the interactions is found in the J=8 state.
-This state is found very close to the J=6 state in the calculations where the T=0 matrix elements are removed, but is nearly equally spaced in the calculation utilizing the full interaction.
+The singular result within the spectra that could be viewed as substantially different between the interactions is found in the $J = 8$ state.
+This state is found very close to the $J = 6$ state in the calculations where the $T = 0$ matrix elements are removed, but is nearly equally spaced in the calculation utilizing the full interaction.
 No experimental determination of the location of this crucial state has yet been made.